bcoles/kasld/extra/README.md

 device tree as one blob rather than the tree the DT components walk.
 `prepare-bundle` restores both, so the replay reads the fact set the live system offered. `validate-bundle` prepares the bundle itself.

+Read a bundle with the `kasld` built for **its** architecture, which is why the recipe above names one rather than globbing: `build/*/kasld` takes whichever sorts first, and an i686 build runs perfectly well on an x86_64 host.
+The layout model — `PAGE_OFFSET`, the KASLR window, the module band, the address width — comes from the analysing binary's own architecture, so the wrong build resolves a guaranteed window for an address space that kernel does not have.
+Live this cannot happen, since a kernel does not load a binary for another architecture;
+replaying is where it can, because the whole point is to read the capture elsewhere. `kasld` refuses that run with exit 3 rather than reporting it:
+`prepare-bundle` carries the bundle's own record into the prepared tree as `.kasld-capture`, and `kasld` compares it against the architecture it was built for. `prepare-bundle` also prints the architecture, so the right build can be chosen rather than guessed. `validate-bundle` resolves it from the bundle and needs no help.

 `validate-bundle` needs no root — the truth comes from the bundle's captured files, not the host's `/proc`.
 It exits `0` (every quantity PASS or N/A), `1` (a soundness